Don Ryder, Baron Ryder of Eaton Hastings: Life

 Born in Brentford, Middlesex, Ryder attended Ealing County Grammar School (as it was then known).
 He was employed between 1950 and 1960 as editor at the London Stock Exchange Gazette, subsequently serving as the publication's managing director between 1961 and 1963.
 This proved the launch pad for a career in publishing and related businesses.
 He served as chairman and chief executive of Reed International between 1968 and 1975.
 In that year, in a desperate bid to stem Britain's accelerating industrial decline, the recently elected Wilson government created the National Enterprise Board (NEB), as part of a more interventionist economic strategy.
 Don Ryder was ennobled and appointed to chair the NEB, which he did between 1975 and 1977.

 Personal

 Don Ryder married Eileen Dodds in 1950.
 The marriage resulted in two recorded children.

 Honours

-Knighted in 1972, Ryder was created a Life Peer as Baron Ryder of Eaton Hastings, of Eaton Hastings in the County of Oxfordshire on 15 July 1975.
+Knighted in 1972, Ryder was created a Life Peer as Baron Ryder of Eaton Hastings, of Eaton Hastings in Oxfordshire on 15 July 1975.